 Members: Imogen Tyler (Head of Department and Professor of Sociology, Lancaster University, Poverty Truth Network Trustee, New Beginnings Advisory Group, Lancaster Black History Group, Lancaster University Strategic Race Advisory Group, Lancaster University Widening Participation Monitoring and Evaluation Group Chair), Dr Roger Haydon Mitchell (Morecambe Bay Poverty Truth Commission, Morecambe Bay Love and Kindness movement and honorary research fellow Sociology Department), Dr Jadwiga Leigh (Director of Social Work Lancaster University, lead of New Beginnings Community Project), Sue Mitchell (Morecambe Bay Poverty Truth Commission Lead, Honorary research fellow Sociology Department).
 Dr Ala Sirrieyh (Senior Lecturer, Sociology), Dr Cassie Earl (Lecturer in Education and Social Justice, Educational Research), Dr Sunita Abraham (Honorary Research Fellow, Sociology Department, Decolonizing Lancaster University co-lead, East Meets West and City for Sanctuary Lancaster).
 Dr Andy Knox (Director of Population Health and Engagement for Bay Health and Care Partners in Morecambe Bay, Executive GP for Morecambe Bay CCG and honorary Senior Teaching Fellow Sociology Department); Francis Dawson (Homelessness worker, Morecambe Bay Love & Kindness movement); Ally Mackenzie (Morecambe Bay Poverty Truth); Alex Campbell, (Addiction Rehabilitation Worker).

-Beneficiaries include: the Morecambe Bay Poverty Truth Commission, the Morecambe Bay Love and Kindness movement, third sector charities, faith communities, and public sector or public facing institutions, schools, local authorities and councils, health, social care and social work providers.
+Beneficiaries include: the Morecambe Bay Poverty Truth Commission, the Morecambe Bay Love and Kindness movement, New Beginnings, third sector charities, faith communities, and public sector or public facing institutions, schools, local authorities and councils, health, social care and social work providers.